AnnetteJing/AnnetteJing.github.io/_posts/2019-07-10-Cartan–Dieudonne.md

 - $$det(f)$$: the determinant of any matrix representation of function $$f:V \to U$$ (this is well-defined because all representations are congruent to one another and hence have the same determinant)

-Before delving into the proof, we need several definitions and (not necessarily elementary) results:
+Before delving into the proof, we need quite many definitions and (not necessarily elementary) results, most of which can be found in [Prof. Clark's notes](http://math.uga.edu/~pete/quadraticforms.pdf):
 - $$(V, H)$$ is a **quadratic space** if <br>
 $$(V, F)$$ is a finite-dimensional vector space, $$char(F) \neq 2$$, and $$H$$ is a symmetric bilinear form on $$V$$ with the corresponding quadratic form $$Q$$.
 - Symmetric bilinear form $$H$$ on $$V$$ is **non-degenerate** if <br>